 Our Parish policy is to provide a safe environment in which children and young people can find out about the Christian faith in a supportive and creative atmosphere.
 We aim to respect the views of children and to be inclusive of their needs. ** See also ParentPort website details below **

-We have an active Child Protection policy, which you can read attached at the bottom of this page, and all who work with children only do so after appropriate character screening.
+We have an active Child Protection policy which you can read here, and all who work with children only do so after appropriate character screening.
 Coupled with our intentions to be clear in our teaching of the Christian faith is our desire that children should learn to respect people of differing denominations, other faiths and those of none.
 In accordance with government legislation our youth leaders and ministry team all have up to date Criminal Records Bureau Enhanced disclosures.

 Children are an integral part of our community, and we welcome them at all our services.
 The arrangements we make specifically for them include: